petewarden/spchcat/README.md

 # Spchcat

-Speech recognition tool to convert audio to text transcripts.
+Speech recognition tool to convert audio to text transcripts, for Linux and Raspberry Pi.

 ## Description